To report poaching in progress and emergency predatory wildlife incidents, dial 911.

 As directed by RCW 77.12.885, this includes accounts of “safety confrontations or sightings, as well as the known details of reported depredations by predatory wildlife on humans, pets, or livestock” within 10 days of receiving a report.

-WDFW bases this information on reports by citizens to the department’s Enforcement Program.
-Dangerous wildlife incidents that were not reported are not on the list, and some reports shown on this website could not be verified.
+WDFW bases this information on reports by citizens to the department.
 Multiple reports that are very close in time and geographic location may be recorded as one incident.

 All reports are sited in the general vicinity of the incident and appear within 10 days of the reported observation.